elenamorton/cli-tic-tac-toe/README.md

 * The main class is the `Game` class, that is containing all the game configuration data, creates all required objects based on game setup data, and handles the game flow.
 This class is intantiated by the application script `app.rb`.
 * The `Board` class is instantiated when a `Game` is started and updated by the `game` object after each player makes a valid move.
 The `board` default width is `3`, but it can be set by `game` to any other number.
 The actual `board` is set up an as array of ordered strings, starting `'0'` up to `width**2`.
 Each value string is the `i.to_s` array position.
-The actual `board` is never seen by the `game`, this always receives a copy of the `board` for printing. `Board` object is updating itself the with the symbol a player used for its move.
+The actual `board` is never seen by the `game`, this always receives a copy of the `board` for handling. `Board` object is updating itself with the symbol a player has used for its move.
 * The `Scorer` class
 * The `Human` class
 * The `Computer` class